mhoehle/hoehleatsu.github.io/_posts/2016-10-17-quantileCI.md

 ## 1        0.9491 0.9207
 ```

-Note that the
-`nyblom_interp` procedure is closer to the nominal coverage than it's
+Note that the `nyblom_interp` procedure is closer to the nominal
-exact cousin `nyblom_exact` and the worst results are obtained by the bootstrap percentile method.
+coverage than it's exact cousin `nyblom_exact` and the worst results
+are obtained by the bootstrap percentile method.
+We also note that
+the results of the `jmuOutlier_exact` method appear to deviate from
+`asht_quantTest` as well as `nyblom_exact`, which is surprising,
+because they should implement the same approach.

+#### Simulation 2
+As a further test-case we consider the situation for the median in a
+smaller sample:

 ```r
 simulate.coverage_qci(n=11, p=0.5, conf.level=0.95)